President Trump Takes a Hair-Growth Drug, According to His Doctor

-Dr. Harold Bornstein – who rose to fame by declaring longtime patient Donald Trump would be “the healthiest individual ever elected to the presidency” in a hastily composed letter – thinks he should be the White House physician.
-Though he’s known Trump for more than 30 years, he apparently thought revealing the president’s private medical information to his least favorite publication – and complaining about the inauguration – was a smart way to pursue this goal.
+Dr. Harold Bornstein — who rose to fame by declaring longtime patient Donald Trump would be “the healthiest individual ever elected to the presidency,” in a hastily composed letter — thinks he should be the White House physician.
+Though he’s known Trump for more than 30 years, he apparently thought revealing the president’s private medical information to his least favorite publication — and complaining about the inauguration — were smart ways to pursue this goal.

 Dr. Bornstein told the paper that Trump also takes antibiotics to control rosacea, a statin for elevated blood cholesterol and lipids, and a daily baby aspirin to reduce his risk of a heart attack.